hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 There are three classes of non-uniform patterns

-Poisson
+Poisson:
 This pattern is generated by adding points at random locations until the area is full.
 This distribution is uniform.
 The Fourier transform is random too with values distributed over all the frequencies.
 So, it is not very useful as a filter as it does not discriminate between high and low frequencies.
 Convolution with this filter would scatter both high and low frequencies alike and as a result, the image is masked in white noise.
 It might be possible to use a Number Theoretic Transform in our specific sampling use case which could also have the added benefit of allowing for more efficient multiplicative computational processes.

-Poisson Disc
+Poisson Disc:
 This is a generalization of the Poisson sampling whereby each sample point satisfies a minimum distance constraint.
 This pattern is achieved by generating uniformly distributed points as in Poisson sampling and retaining those that satisfy the minimum distance constraint.
 This method is extremely expensive from a computational complexity perspective being incredibly inefficient to implement and so for our purposes should probably not be realistically considered but is worth mentioning especially in comparison with the other classes.

-Jittered
+Jittered:
-Jiterring is done by perturbing sample locations that are spaced out regularly.
+Jittering is done by perturbing sample locations that are spaced out regularly.
 The jittered pattern is more clumsy in appearance.
 Jittering approximates the Poisson disc but the radius of the disc is smaller.
 This increase in low frequency noise would cause an image convoluted with this filter to scatter the high frequencies into low frequencies.
 To return to the human visual system example, our ocular visual system is more sensitive to low frequencies and thus jittering is inferior to Poisson disc sampling.
 The same image appears noisier in the jittered case than when using Poisson disc distribution.
 Sampling using jittering involves randomly shifting the uniform sample points in the two spatial variables, the sample point usually at the center of a pixel is perturbed to some location within it.
 Furthernmore, sampling using a Poisson disc distribution is more problematic as it could require storing the values in a look up table.
 The Rust code snippet that was added in the non-uniform sampling uses Bernoulli sampling which is an example of this class of non-uniform patterns.